-Search continues for father who drowned in Lake Washington while rescuing son
+Search continues for man who drowned in Lake Washington trying to save son

 The search continued Thursday for the body of a Bellevue man who drowned in Lake Washington Wednesday while trying to rescue his son who had fallen off a boat.

-Emergency responders from Bellevue and the Mercer Island Marine Patrol discovered a man was missing when responding to reports of a person in the water near Meydenbauer Bay at around 7 p.m., according to Mercer Island police
+Emergency responders from Bellevue and the Mercer Island Marine Patrol discovered a man was missing when responding to reports of a person in the water near Meydenbauer Bay at around 7 p.m., according to Mercer Island police.

 The man had rented a motorboat with two adult friends and his two young kids, 6- and 4-years-old, police said in a press release Thursday.